top of page

 Mindfulness and Grounding Techniques

 Anxiety often pulls attention into the future, toward uncertainty, fear, or “what if” thinking.
+Mindfulness and grounding practices help bring attention back to the present moment.
+Therapy may include:

 • Breathing exercises